po1sigala/live/01-Class-Content/09-NodeJS/README.md

 ## Heads-Up

 In this unit, you'll begin to use Node.js.
-Be sure to have it installed on your computer _before_ attending your classes.
-You can follow the installation instructions for Mac and Windows on the [Node.js download page](https://nodejs.org/en/download/).
+Be sure to have it installed on your computer **before** attending your classes.
+You can follow the [Node.js installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/nodejs/how-to-install-nodejs) to install Node.js on your computer.

 ## Resources